apache/spark/docs/structured-streaming-programming-guide.md

 If in the next batch the corresponding state store provider is scheduled on this executor again, it could reuse the previous states and save the time of loading checkpointed states.
 Spark runs a maintenance task which checks and unloads the state store providers which are inactive on the executors.

-For some use cases like processing very large state data, loading new state store providers from checkpointed states can be very time-consuming and inefficient.
+For some use cases such as processing very large state data, loading new state store providers from checkpointed states can be very time-consuming and inefficient.
 By changing the Spark configurations related to task scheduling, for example `spark.locality.wait`, users can configure Spark how long to wait to launch a data-local task.
 For stateful operations in Structured Streaming, it can be used to let state store providers running on the same executors across batches.